HigherEduSpot/highereduspot.github.io/content/docs/getting-started.md

 ---

-Welcome to HigherEduSpot – your all-in-one platform for exploring higher education opportunities, managing applications, and connecting with institutions worldwide.
-This guide will help you navigate the platform and make the most out of your experience.

-Explore our comprehensive documentation to make the most of HigherEduSpot.
+Explore comprehensive documentation to make the most of HigherEduSpot.
 Access detailed guides, tutorials, FAQs, and resources for everything from job postings and program advertising to exploring educational opportunities.

 1. **Announcement**: Stay updated with the latest news, platform updates, and exciting opportunities from HigherEduSpot.